-Religious people do not monopolize cognitive errors — even atheists, skeptics, freethinkers, and scientists indulge in them.
+Indeed, all of us suffer from cognitive and perceptual errors, not just religious people.
 Yet many skeptic sites accuse religious people of cognitive errors as if the skeptic themselves never fall prey to the same (see “Atheist Complicity“).
 This complicity itself is an ironic cognitive error on the part of the skeptic.

 Sanctification means the processes of making something holy or setting it apart as special (see my linguistic footnote).
 It is when superstitious thinking is protected by sanctification that we enter the religion zone.
 Religious people sanctify their superstitions by running away from discussion declaring sacred ground — they mark their statements as “special” and outside the realm of normal debate and standard reason.
 To mark something as sacred, religious people use two techniques: God & Faith

-When you declare that a god told you something, you are attempting to shut down the discussion.
-We are not suppose to question the gods.
+When you declare that a god told you something,”God said it”, you are attempting to shut down the discussion because we are not suppose to question the gods.
 By declaring that a god declared some ‘truth’, you are using the sanctification cloak to stop all questioning.

 Running to Faith